DenizenScript/Denizen-Beginners-Guide/source/guides/basics/if-command.md

 If you're sitting here thinking "well this is all well and good, but there's so many more complicated ways I want to branch my scripts", well... you've reached the end of the general overview of the `if` command here.
-Depending on what you want to do, you might just go ahead and stick an `if` command inside of another `if` command <span class="parens">(nothing's going to stop you, other than than your script starting to look big and scary)</span>.
+Depending on what you want to do, you might just go ahead and stick an `if` command inside of another `if` command <span class="parens">(nothing's going to stop you, other than than your script starting to look big and scary)</span>, or if that's not good enough... well keep reading through the guide, one of the upcoming sections will have what you're looking for.